Ultrasound Cavitation After Liposuction

 Getting cavitation done after lipo is one of many possible procedures that can help finish your look after surgery if manual therapy (massage done with the hands) fails to get the results you were looking for with lipo.

-A Word of Caution About the Dangers of Cavitation
+A Word of Caution About the

 Remember that it takes months for you to see your final result, so don’t rush into cavitation right away.
 It can actually cause damage if done too soon.
 It is advisable to wait at least 12 weeks post op to begin cavitation if that is the correct therapy for your issue.